Urban Meyer: Personal life

-While studying at Cincinnati, Meyer met Shelley Mather, a freshman nursing student, at Sigma Chi's Derby Days philanthropy event and they married in 1986.
+While studying at University of Cincinnati, Meyer met Shelley Mather, a freshman nursing student, at Sigma Chi's Derby Days philanthropy event.
+They married in 1986.
 The Meyers have three children: Nicole ("Nicki"), Gisela ("Gigi") and Nathan ("Nate").
-His two daughters played Division I volleyball: Nicki played for Georgia Tech and Gigi played for Florida Gulf Coast.
+His daughters played Division I volleyball: Nicki played for Georgia Tech, and Gigi played for Florida Gulf Coast.
 He is a practicing Roman Catholic.
-Meyer resides in Jacksonville, Florida.